Nebraska is no place to be gay... Or at least that's what some laws say.

 Marsha is a single mother, struggling to make ends meet.
 Her life is nothing short of a disaster, and she has failed everyone she loves, especially her daughter, June.
 Worse yet, nothing ever seems to change.

-Suddenly, the lies holding her back crumble, and as a rainbow reaches to the ground, she takes her chance to win back Jason, the man of her dreams.
+Suddenly, the lies holding her back crumble, and as a rainbow reaches to the ground, she takes her chance to win back Jason.
 But after eleven years, can he forgive her?
 And even so, should he?
-All it takes are a few steps into that gothic tower, looming far overhead.
+All it takes are a few steps into the Capitol’s gothic tower, looming far overhead.

 If only it were that easy…